the-events-calendar/the-events-calendar/readme.txt

 * Feature - Add subscribe links for Outlook 365 and Outlook Live to the event views.
 [TEC-4168]
 * Feature - Add import links for Outlook 365 and Outlook Live to single events.
 [TEC-4168]
-* Feature - Add Outlook ics as an option for Subscribe to Calendar .
+* Feature - Add Outlook ics as an option for Subscribe to Calendar that removes the X-WR-CALNAME from the file.
 [TEC-4188]
 * Fix - Put back the event website label for Classic editor.
 [TEC-4334]
 * Fix - Ensure that subscription links include events up to the limit, no matter the view settings.
 [TEC-4264]